skip to main |

 Both, or neither, depending on how you look at it!

-ial of 61 chemo-naive patients who were treated with FCA.
+Genmab just announced the Phase II results of a trial of 61 chemo-naive patients who were treated with FCA.
 Those who received the largest dose of ofatumumab (which also used to be known as HuMax-CD20) got a 50% complete response rate as measured by the 1996 National Cancer Institute CLL guidelines.
 (According to Genmab, the CR rate was 32% in patients who received 500 mg of ofatumumab and 50% in those who received 1000 mg.
 The overall response rate was 77% in the 500 mg group and a slightly lower -- go figure! -- 73% in the 1000 mg treatment group.)
 Obviously, the study is ongoing, so we don’t have any idea how long those “complete responses” will last.

 Compare Genmab's results to those reported by the respected German CLL8 study group in 2008 in a trial of 817 patients randomized to receive either FCR or FC.
 The FCR group received a 52% CR rate using the 1996 NCI criteria.
 Assuming some basic equivalency between the studies, that’s a two percent difference, statistically insignificant.

-on-free survival in the German study was 76.6% at 2 years in the FCR arm and 62.3% in the FC arm.
+Progression-free survival in the German study was 76.6% at 2 years in the FCR arm and 62.3% in the FC arm.
 But the difference for overall survival was not significant (91% v 88% at 2 years).

 (MD Anderson has been providing its own ongoing retrospective, non-randomized information that paints a rosier picture of FCR; it is worth noting Dr. Terry Hamblin's comments here.)

-Which brings us again to the perennial question: What's the "best" choice for your first therapy, and how does that impact what you
+Which brings us again to the perennial question: What's the "best" choice for your first therapy, and how does that impact what you do after relapse, when it's time for that second act that we often tend not to think about?

 In my case, having pretty much used up Rituxan, it’s going to involve some Arzerra in the hope that it works better as a second-act agent, which it does appear to do.
-It is now being considered for FDA approval for those who are considered double-refractory to fludarabine and alemtuzumab (Campath), neither of which I have had yet -- but neither of which, the more I use chemotherapy of any kind, is going to work as well as it would have had it bee
+It is now being considered for FDA approval for those who are considered double-refractory to fludarabine and alemtuzumab (Campath), neither of which I have had yet -- but neither of which, the more I use chemotherapy of any kind, is going to work as well as it would have had it been my first choice out of the box.

 So welcome to the boxed-in world we CLL patients live in.
 What do you chose for your first act?
 How does that impact what you choose for your second?
 (And, transplant planners, how do those choices impact that third and probably final -- and I mean "final" in the hopeful "cure" sense -- act?)